 Create a Record for Yourself

-Create can create single nodes, or more complex structures in one go.
+CREATE can create single nodes, or more complex structures.

 Create Your Friends

-Foreach allows you to execute operations for each element of a list.
+FOREACH allows you to execute update operations for each element of a list.

 Note that we get ourselves repeated for each path found in the graph.